 This recommendation intensified FAA efforts to find alternative methods to pay for NextGen-related programs.
 After this recommendation was issued, the FAA established a working group across its lines of business to review current AIP and PFC eligibility criteria for NextGen-related systems.
 Since both AIP and PFC fund airport development projects, the working group reviewed which NextGen systems would be beneficial to airports.

 The group’s review resulted in two recommendations for expanded eligibility that are in direct response to the FAAC initiative.
-The group found that several items eligible under AIP and PFC serve could be used to assist NextGen systems – and such items have been funded or approved at select airports For example, the FAA has determined that obstruction clearing to enable lower approach minimums for WAAS/LPV (Wide Area Augmentation System/Localizer Performance with Vertical guidance) approaches, and GIS (geographic information systems) surveys under the AIP pilot program in support of new WAAS/LPV procedures are eligible.
+The group found that several items eligible under AIP and PFC serve could be used to assist NextGen systems – and such items have been funded or approved at select airports For example, the FAA has determined that obstruction clearing to enable lower approach minimums for WAAS/LPV (Wide Area Augmentation System/Localizer Performance with Vertical guidance) approaches is eligible.
 Further, airfield improvements beneficial to NextGen like installation of lighting, marking, signs, weather-observation systems for airports to operate in lower approach minimums are also eligible.

 The agency also is considering increasing funding for NextGen enhancements.
-Through the AIP program, the agency has already funded a number of surface surveillance systems to improve airport situational awareness and safety including in non-movement areas that are outside tower control.
+Through the AIP program, the agency has already funded a number of surface surveillance systems to improve airport situational awareness and safety, including in non-movement areas that are outside tower control.

 Promote Global Competitiveness

 In expressing support for “encourag[ing] the development of the most cost-effective and productive air transportation industry that will be best equipped to compete in the global aviation marketplace at all levels and with all types of service” ( 1995 Statement of U.S. International Aviation policy), the FAAC identified a number of general challenges facing the Department and the airline industry.
 Recovery and long-term growth of the U.S. economy will require the continued promotion of U.S. aviation industry products and services to the 95 percent of the world’s population that lives outside the United States.
 When conditions that foster global competitiveness are promoted, the entire U.S. aviation community can better work towards an economically healthy and globally competitive industry and prosperous workforce.
-Thus, the Committee recommended that the Department take several steps to help ensure the competitiveness and viability of the U.S. airline industry, including building upon the Department’s Open-Skies initiative and leveraging the Secretary’s appointment to the President’s Export Promotion Cabinet.
+Thus, the Committee recommended that the Department take several steps to help ensure the viability and global competitiveness of the U.S. airline industry, including building upon the Department’s Open-Skies initiative and leveraging the Secretary’s appointment to the President’s Export Promotion Cabinet.

 The Department will continue to apply the statutory criteria identified by the FAAC in reviewing current and future cases involving requests for antitrust immunity.
 Additionally, the Department is continuing, under this outreach initiative, to meet with U.S. industry stakeholders and to work with international partners on competition and alliance issues.

-The information that we receive from industry stakeholders will inform the Department’s negotiating priorities as we continue to pursue liberalization with, among others, China, Vietnam, and Japan (Haneda issues) and to address doing business issues on an ongoing basis.
+The information that we receive from industry stakeholders will inform the Department’s negotiating priorities as we continue to pursue liberalization with, among others, China, Vietnam, and Mexico and to address doing business issues on an ongoing basis.
 We will build on our regulatory cooperative efforts with the General Administration of Civil Aviation of China.

 Departmental efforts to increase aviation exports are continuing under the President’s National Export Initiative.

-- Consequently, the FAAC recommended commissioning an independent study evaluating the Federal aviation tax burden on passengers, airlines and general aviation.
-After the study is complete, the FAAC recommended the Secretary review the results and that DOT pursue appropriate legislative and regulatory actions consistent with the findings of the study.
+Consequently, the FAAC recommended commissioning an independent study evaluating the Federal aviation tax burden on passengers, airlines and general aviation.
+After completion of such a study, the FAAC recommended the Secretary review the results and that DOT pursue appropriate legislative and regulatory actions consistent with the findings of the study.